 Then your mindfulness will stabilize to become Samādhi.
-You have to train it until you are so skilful with it, until you don't need to depend on the object of meditation to become peaceful, which means you don't need the breath to anchor your Sati anymore.
+You must train it until you are so skillful with it, until you do not need to depend on the object of meditation to become peaceful, which means you do not need the breath to anchor your Sati anymore.
 You can become peaceful on your own because your mind is already established in Sati and Samādhi.
 These spiritual faculties of Sati and Samādhi are very important because when you have Sati and Samādhi the fifth spiritual faculty which is Pañña or wisdom will come to be via your ability to see things as they are.
-So the 1st part of meditation is just to cultivate and develop these spiritual faculties, and then after your mind has developed all these 5 spiritual faculties, there will be no more mental hindrances.
+So, the 1st part of meditation is just to cultivate and develop these spiritual faculties, and then after your mind has developed all these 5 spiritual faculties, there will be no more mental hindrances.
 Then you will be able to meditate very easily and very naturally.
 That silent mind in Sati is the meditative mind.
-The meditative mind can understand thing very fast.
-Then the second part is to use the mind with the spiritual faculties to cultivate the meditation as taught by the Buddha which is the noble eightfold path, and the noble eightfold path includes the four foundation of mindfulness, and all the rest of the other essential dhammas.
+The meditative mind can understand thing amazingly fast.
+Then the second part is to use the mind with the spiritual faculties to cultivate the meditation as taught by the Buddha which is the Noble Eight-Fold Path, and the noble eight-fold path includes the four foundation of mindfulness, and all the rest of the other essential dhammas.
 So that is the gist of it.
-So now I will off the light and I will give you all the appropriate instructions to develop the meditation.
+Now I will off the light and I will give you all the appropriate instructions to develop the meditation.
 For those who already know how to meditate, you can start straight away.